fwd/NanoPay/readme.md

 **Q: Glass morphism effects not showing?**
 A: Ensure your browser supports `backdrop-filter`.
 Use a modern browser like Chrome 76+, Firefox 103+, or Safari 9+.

+**Q: Debug mode not working?**
+A: Set `debug: true` in your payment configuration.
+Debug buttons will appear below wallet icons for testing callbacks.

+**Q: Line items not displaying correctly?**
+A: Ensure your line items array is properly formatted with required fields (name, price) and optional fields (quantity, variants, description, image).

+**Q: Enhanced features not available?**
+A: Make sure you're using NanoPay 2.0.0 or later.
+Check the version with `window.NanoPay.version`.

 ### Debug Mode

 Enable debug mode to see detailed logs: